one of the furniculars in the city, this one goes between Baixa and Bairro Alto (High Quarter, the hill on the west side.)

 Like the trams, the funiculars of Lisbon are a must see in themselves.
 These sloping trams will drag you up the steepest of Lisbon's embankments to some of its higher districts, like Bairro Alto.
 They are slow, often cramped, and with long queues even in the evening, but you will probably want to take them rather than getting one of the boring buses.
 The one pictured here is the elevador to Bairro Alto.

-..........and use it to the full!
-Go up (or down) the elevadores, ride tram 28 from terminus to terminus.
-Brilliant fun.
+..........and use it to the full.
+Go up (or down) all the elevadores, take the Santa Justa 'ascensor' (lift), ride tram 28 from terminus to terminus, take tram 12 around Alfama, use tram 15 to go to and from Belem...all brilliant fun.

-You can buy a day ticket from Metro stations, and use it for trams, buses, Metro and elevadores.
-For 3.50 (May 2009) it's a real bargain.
+You can buy a day ticket from Metro stations and from various agents (showing the 'Mob' sticker), and use it for trams, buses, Metro and elevadores.
+For 6 euro plus 50 cents for the re-chargeable card (April 2014) it's still a real bargain.

-You can just pay the elevadore 'driver', but that will work out more expensive of course.
+You can just pay the elevadore or bus driver, but that will work out more expensive of course.
+Elevadores charge 3.60 for a return trip.

 Because Lisbon is build on several hills there are some elvators to make it easier to get up the hills.
 Elevador de Santa Justa is an elevator that brings you from Baixa (Rua de Santa Justa) to Bairro Alto (Largo do Carmo).